 Previous studies have suggested both direct (Limburg and Casini, 2019; Brander, 2020) and indirect (Brander, 2020, 2022; Neuenfeldt et al., 2020; Orio et al., 2020) effects of oxygen as a cause for the declining body condition of cod in the past three decades.
 Direct effects here refer to mild hypoxia reducing the appetite and food consumption (Chabot and Dutil, 1999) and, by extension, also their condition, as their ability to accumulate energy reserves reduces.
-We found that Baltic cod experienced oxygen concentrations at around 7.2 [5.8–7.7] (interquartile range in brackets) ml/L on average (biomass-weighted median) in 1993 and are currently experiencing oxygen concentrations at around 6.3 [4.5–7.2] ml/L. In subdivision 25 (the core area of cod, currently) we estimate it to be around 6.5 [4.9–7.3] ml/L in 2019 (SI Appendix, Fig. S19).
+Indirect effects refer to due to increased competition for benthic prey, as both habitat area and quality is reduced with de-oxygenation.
+We found that Baltic cod experienced oxygen concentrations at around 7.4 [6.1–7.4] in 1993 (interquartile range in brackets) ml/L on average (biomass-weighted median) and are currently experiencing oxygen concentrations at around 6.5 [5.15–7.2] ml/L. In subdivision 25 (the core area of cod, currently) we estimate it to be on average 6.4 [4.9–7.3] ml/L between the years 2015–2019 (SI Appendix, Fig. S23).
 This is higher than recent estimates of an average oxygen concentration of 4–4.5 ml/L, based on oxygen levels at the mean depth of the cod population in the recent years (Brander, 2020; Casini et al., 2021).

 One reason for the difference in our estimate compared to previous studies is because instead of calculating average oxygen at the mean depth of cod, we weighted the sea bottom oxygen in the environment (from the ocean model NEMO-Nordic-SCOBI) by the predicted densities from the cod density model.
 This approach overcomes the issue that oxygen concentrations span a large range for any given depth and avoids the assumption that cod depth occupancy is independent of oxygen concentration.
 Our finding that trends in weighted and unweighted oxygen differ suggests that it is important to account for species’ heterogenous distribution.
-This is particularly evident in subdivision 25, where the oxygen trends in the environment are more stable, as in (63), but the experienced oxygen by cod declined (SI Appendix, Fig. S19).
-Another reason for differences between previous estimates of experienced oxygen could be due to differences among oxygen models.
-For example, the model developed by Lehmann et al. (2002, 2014) (the “GEOMAR” model) and used in Casini et al. 2021 (Casini et al., 2021) and Orio et al. (Orio et al., 2019), results in weighted oxygen concentrations 0.5–1 ml/L lower on average, but a less steep decline than the NEMO-Nordic-SCOBI model between 1993-2016 in subdivision 25 (SI Appendix, Fig. S25).
-Also the unweighted estimates differ approximately 0.5-1 ml/L between the models at depths between 29-61 m.
-Hence, although explaining the differences between the models is outside the scope of this paper, care should be taken when interpreting absolute values of oxygen concentrations.
+This is evident in subdivisions 25 and 27, where the oxygen trends in the environment have been stable since 2005, as in (63), but the experienced oxygen by cod continued to decline (in subdivision 27 the pattern is the opposite and the weighted median is stable over time) (SI Appendix, Fig. S23).
+Another reason for differences between previous estimates of experienced oxygen could be due to different oxygen models being used.
+For example, the model developed by Lehmann et al. (2002, 2014) (the “GEOMAR” model) and used in Casini et al. 2021 (Casini et al., 2021) and Orio et al. (Orio et al., 2019), results in weighted oxygen concentrations 0.5–1 ml/L lower on average, but a less steep decline than the NEMO-Nordic-SCOBI model between 1993–2016 in subdivision 25 (SI Appendix, Fig. S27).
+Also the unweighted estimates differ approximately 0.5–1 ml/L between the models at depths between 29–61 m.
+Although explaining the differences between the models is outside the scope of this paper, care should be taken when interpreting absolute values of oxygen concentrations.